pawljmlo/awesome-systematic-reviews/README.md

 The repository is devided in two parts.
 The first one is devoted to [general information](#general) and the following covers [automation and artificial intelligence](#automation-and-artificial-intelligence) in evidence synthesis and guidline development.

+## How to cite?

+Jemioło, P. (2024).
+Awesome systematic reviews - A list of awesome information regarding evidence synthesis, systematic reviews, guidline development and decision-making. https://github.com/pawljmlo/awesome-systematic-reviews/ (Your access date).

+## How to get involved?

+Create an issue, provide details or simply contact us via e-mail to help in developing and moderating this resource:
+<details> pawljmlo@agh.edu.pl </details>

 ## General

 ### Organisations & Associations